History of Real Sociedad in Timeline

 In 2020, Real Sociedad won the Copa del Rey.

-In April 2021, Real Sociedad won its third Copa del Rey, which was the delayed 2020 Copa del Rey Final, due to COVID-19.
-They played a Basque derby against Athletic Bilbao.
+On April 3, 2021, Real Sociedad won its third Copa del Rey title.
+This was the 2020 Copa del Rey Final, which had been delayed due to COVID-19, and the match was a Basque derby against Athletic Bilbao.

 2022: Champions League Qualification

-In 2022, Real Sociedad finished fourth in La Liga, qualifying for the next season's Champions League for the first time in ten years.
+In the 2022–23 season, Real Sociedad finished fourth in La Liga.
+This finish qualified them for the next season's Champions League, marking their first appearance in the competition in ten years.

-In the 2023–24 season, Real Sociedad progressed to the round of 16 of the UEFA Champions League, losing to PSG.
+In the 2023-24 season, Real Sociedad progressed to the round of 16 in the Champions League, losing to PSG.